-The full-frame revolution continues with this brand-new set of cine lenses.
+The full-frame revolution continues with this new set of cine lenses.

-Starting at a promised 13 models, the latest optics from Zeiss, the Supreme Primes, are built for portability, speed and full-frame coverage, capable of supporting large-sensor solutions such as the Sony Venice, Arri Alexa LF, Red Monstro and Canon C700 FF.
+Starting at a promised 13 models, the latest optics from Zeiss, the Supreme Primes, are built for portability, speed and full-frame coverage, capable of supporting such large-sensor cameras as the Sony Venice, ARRI Alexa LF, Red Monstro and Canon C700 FF.
 Offering an image circle of 46.2 mm, the lens line will cover a total focal range of 15-200mm.

 Two ASC members were given the new lenses for preliminary tests.
 Cinematographer Paul Cameron, ASC shot the film Ties with director Laura Stabilini using the Sony Venice.
 Jon Joffin, ASC and director Aisha Schliessler used the Sony Venice, Red Monstro VV and DJI Phantom 3 4K for the short Farm.